delta98/project-templates/README.md

 ## Interactions with other repos
 * Use bullet points to describe any ways this project is reliant or relied upon by other in-house services.
 * be extra helpful and add links to repos
-* This project connects to the ems api over http for article data

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
 ### Prerequisites